bluekvirus/Stage.js/implementation/HOWTO.md

 * font.less (optional) - extra web fonts
 * print.less (optional)

 You should be focusing on changing the theme.less and variables.less files.
+Note that the *Bootstrap* .less files are *NOT* included in the framework package.
+Your LESS compiler might pop errors as it can not find the required `bootstrap.less` file.
+Go to `/implementation/js/libs/tracked/` and run `bower update` (you should have bower installed through [npm](https://www.npmjs.org/) first).
+It will fetch you the required *Bootstrap* package.

 ####LESS to CSS
 The `main.less` loads/glues all the above files and compiles into main.css, you do not need to compile the included .less files separately and put the compiled .css back into the `main.less`.
 The statically inlined css files are those that we want to copy into the compiled main.css without any change.